ChenPeleg/hours-report/README.md

 ## Output

-The output is default to output a csv file, that
+The output is default to output a csv file, like this:

 ![report-example](https://chenpeleg.github.io/hours-report/assets/img/report-example.png)

+The file could then be saved to Excel, Google Sheets etc.

 ## Options